 Turmeric is a root plant native to Asia that has been used for millennia.
 It’s known by its signature golden hue — what gives curries and mustards their vibrant color.

 For centuries this ancient spice has been popular in condiments, cooking, and textile dyes.
 But turmeric has been used for medicinal purposes for nearly 4,000 years.
 In traditional Indian Ayurvedic medicine, it’s long been a treatment for health issues like skin conditions, allergies, and joint pain.

 Researchers continue to study the potential of these benefits and turmeric’s role in managing or preventing a range of chronic health conditions.
 While the full extent of the spice’s health effects is yet to be discovered, it’s shown to have high nutritional value and is a healthy addition to any diet.

 Over 1 billion people use turmeric daily, and the spice is widely available at supermarkets and health food stores.
 It’s easy to add to your diet, from rich golden lattes and traditional curries to easy-to-take supplements.

-Research has focused on the health effects of curcumin, the active ingredient in turmeric.
+Research has focused on the health effects of curcumin, the active ingredient in turmeric and also what gives turmeric its yellow color.
 Clinical studies have shown that curcumin has anti-inflammatory properties and acts as a powerful antioxidant.